Divertimento (Bernstein): VI. Sphinxes

+VII.
+Blues

-The seventh movement, Blues, is a slow blues featuring brass and percussion instruments.
+The seventh movement is a slow blues featuring brass and percussion instruments.
 This movement includes a solo fragment by the baritone euphonium and a short cadenza at the end by the first trumpet.
 Time signatures are variable, but they generally shift from 12/8 to 9/8.
 Bernstein specifically requests the drum kit to largely ad lib his part with the brass while encouraging "spontaneous invention".
 The movement is a reference to Bernstein's boyhood visits to Boston nightclubs, and bears some resemblance to Bernstein's own Prelude, Fugue and Riffs.

-The final movement, In Memoriam; March: "The BSO Forever" is a movement in two parts.
+VIII.
+In Memoriam; March: "The BSO Forever"

+The final movement is a movement in two parts.
 The first part, In Memoriam is a slow "Andante" section with a solemn canon scored for three flutes.
 According to Jack Gottlieb, this section is meant to serve as remembrance to "the conductors and members of the Boston Symphony Orchestra no longer with us".
 After a long trill, the segment segues into the march.

 The march, a lively and fast dance, is loosely based on the Radetzky March, which was a regular feature of Arthur Fiedler's Boston Pops concerts.
 The march is followed by a Trio I which features a different theme.
 This is, in turn, followed by a Trio II, only to come back to the main march.
 After a long pause, the Trio II theme and the ending are reprised.
 Near the end, Bernstein's score asks the two main flutists and, later, the entire brass section to stand up, which was typical of traditional Sousa marches, especially The Stars and Stripes Forever, which is where the title comes from.